treepruner/ReproducibleResearch/PA2_template.md

 ##### Dates

-lubridate was used to convert the dates that are factors into date fields.
+lubridate was used to convert the dates that are factors into date fields so that date parts such as year could be used in the figures.

 ```r